revoconner/Headless-TTY/README.md

     class Stopping stopState
 ```

-### Note

-The child process is killed when headless-terminal is terminated (even forcefully).
-This is by design to prevent orphaned processed during testing or failure scenarios.

-### A notice to all users
+---

+### LICENSE - LIMITED COMMERCIAL USE LICENSE

 Please read the LICENSE, as referred to the document at (LICENSE)[LICENSE] before contributing,
 forking, or using the product.

 Last license update date: **06 December, 2025**.

+---

 ### Trademark Notice and Disclaimer